CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **country_id (FK)**\
 Data Type: INTEGER\
 Description: country_id refers to the country that the user lives in.\
 Maximum: M-1.
 Although country_id is 1-1, multiple users can be in the same country (have the same country_id).
-Each user can only have one country_id
+Each user can only have one country_id.

 **username**\
 Data Type: VARCHAR(50)\